jackpopp/bundler/README.md

 }
 ```

-In the above source code we can see a multitude of node types, a source file generated from acorn will start with a root we start with a root node of type *Program* and a body property of type array.
-Within the body property we'll see all the top level nodes and each of these nodes will propertyies based on the types and these will be a mixture of other nodes or properties shared amongst all nodes.
+In the above source code we can see a few node types, the tree generated from acorn will start with a root we start with a root node of type *Program* and a body property of type array.
+Within the body property we'll see all the top level nodes and each of these nodes will properties based on the types and these will be a mixture of other nodes or properties shared amongst all nodes.
 For example all nodes have a type (the node type), start (the starting character position) and end (the end character position).
-Any node with a block will have a body of new nodes and these are a new scope, there's a lot of stuff that may need to be kept track of although require calls are straightforward for the most part.
+Any node with a block will have a body of new nodes and these are a new scope.

 In the above example we can see that we start with a *VariableDeclaration* this contains an array of declartions including *id* which is a reference to the identifier and a *init* property which is the initaliser of the variable declaration, this is basically what the variable will initalise to.
 For example: